 - Improve public policy by conducting rigorous analysis, linking diverse interests to pursue common cause, and insisting on tangible results.

-- Inform the public by providing useful data that illuminate the issues and trends shaping our world;
+- Inform the public by providing useful data that illuminates the issues and trends shaping our world.

 - Invigorate civic life by encouraging democratic participation and strong communities, particularly in our hometown of Philadelphia.

 Our values build on our past, reflect today’s challenges, and look to our future.
 They include a commitment to: